 Expertise in CAR T-Cell Therapy for Advanced Cancer

 T-cells’ function in the immune system is to destroy abnormal or infected cells, such as viruses and cancer.
 In some patients, T-cells cannot detect or destroy cancer cells, or there are not enough T-cells.
 CAR T-cell therapy genetically modifies T-cells so they can better detect, target, and destroy cancer cells.

-Our cancer physicians and their experienced teams are dedicated to exceptional care, backed by the latest research, to provide the best possible results for our patients.
+UT Southwestern’s cancer physicians and their experienced teams are dedicated to exceptional care, backed by the latest research, to provide the best possible results for our patients.